qphl/code-review-checklist/README.md

 The checklist can be found in [checklist.md](./checklist.md).
 If you would like to suggest changes, please submit a pull request to this repository.

-# Github Action
+# GitHub Action

 To set up the github action in a new repository, create a folder named `.github` in the repository root, and inside create a file named `main.workflow`.
-(If the repository already has actions set up then skip this step, the file will already exist.
+(If the repository already has actions set up then skip this step, the file will already exist.)

 Add the following to the workflow file.